 The trouble with percentage service availability

-In terms of service availability examples, if AST is 100 hours and downtime is 2 hours, then the service availability would be:
+In terms of service availability examples, if AST is 100 hours and downtime is 2 hours, then the availability is:

-Worse still, from the customer’s point of view, you may be reporting that you have met agreed service availability goals, while leaving the customer totally unsatisfied.
+Worse still, from the customer’s point of view, you may be reporting that you have met agreed service availability goals.
+But the customer is totally unsatisfied with the user experience or customer experience (internal and external customer satisfaction).

-Customers are only interested in percentage service availability insofar as it correctly identifies their ability to use IT services to support business processes – and a blanket percentage figure is probably not going to do that.
-A meaningful service availability report needs to be based on measurements that describe things the customer cares about, for example, the ability to send and receive emails, or to withdraw cash from ATMs.
+Customers are only interested in percentage service availability insofar as it correctly identifies their ability to use IT services to support business processes.
+A blanket percentage figure is probably not going to do that.
+A meaningful report needs to be based on measurements that describe things the customer cares about.
+For example, the ability to send and receive emails, or to withdraw cash from ATMs.

 Defining service availability targets